 Title 13 of the United States Code authorizes the Census Bureau to conduct censuses and surveys.
 Section 9 of the same Title requires that any information collected from the public under the authority of Title 13 be maintained as confidential.
 Section 214 of Title 13 and Sections 3559 and 3571 of Title 18 of the United States Code provide for the imposition of penalties of up to 5 years in prison and up to $250,000 in fines for wrongful disclosure of confidential census information.
 In accordance with Title 13, no estimates are published that would disclose the operations of an individual firm.

 The Census Bureau's internal Disclosure Review Board sets the confidentiality rules for all data releases.
 A checklist approach is used to ensure that all potential risks to the confidentiality of the data are considered and addressed.

-Estimates that had high sampling variability or poor response quality were not published.
-Some of these unpublished estimates can be derived directly from the CFS tables by subtracting published estimates from their respective totals.
-However, the (unpublished) estimates obtained by such subtraction would be subject to poor response, high sampling variability, or other factors that may make them potentially misleading.
-Estimates derived in this manner should not be attributed to the Census Bureau.
+Some unpublished estimates can be derived directly from this report by subtracting published estimates from their respective totals.
+However, the estimates obtained by such subtraction would be subject to poor response, high sampling variability, or other factors that may make them potentially misleading.

-Individuals who use estimates in these tables to create new estimates should cite the Census Bureau as the source of only the original estimates.
+Individuals who use estimates in this report to create new estimates should cite the Census Bureau as the source of only the original estimates.